top of page

 Clearly this is a religious document.
 In fact, whereas atheists opposed to this blatant fact of history will point out that some of the Founding Fathers were actually Deists, Deism, by nature, presents God as aloof - present by necessity as Creator, but certainly not "Supreme Judge of the world", nor even remotely bothered with creating us as equals, nor endowing us with inalienable rights.
 Thus, it seems clear that the Christian beliefs among the Founding Fathers won out.

 The result of this is freedom of, not "freedom from", religion.
 As long as the Constitution of the United States is properly applied, all citizens of the U.S. will be permitted by law to be atheists.
 Now of course, as those who enforce the Constitution are as human as those who wrote it, it is not always properly applied.
-This, however, very rarely hinders atheists, and indeed is quite strongly in their favor.
+This, however, very rarely hinders atheists, and indeed tends to be quite strongly in their favor.

 This is because atheists are often expert manipulators.
 To begin with, they have taken advantage of the appearance, yet impossibility, of true neutrality.
 True neutrality is unfortunately excluded by the logical law of excluded middle: Either a statement is true, or its negation is true.
 Properly applied, this means any interaction between two humans with conflicting beliefs will result in one of those humans prevailing.

 In a previous article, I wrote about the example of a diner that offered a discount for gratitude.
-After a receipt from the diner went viral for giving a 15% discount for "praying in public", the Freedom From Religion Foundation, a notorious group of bullies, took the diner to court and won.
+After a receipt from the diner went viral for giving a 15% discount for "praying in public", the Freedom From Religion Foundation, a notorious group of petulant bullies, took the diner to court and won.
 The charge: "Discrimination".

 The same applies with the Sweet Cakes scandal in Oregon.
 It is wholly unrealistic, not to mention morally reprehensible, to expect a Christian business to cater to a gay "wedding".
-Yet, this is exactly what happened to a small family bakery, and because they refused, and they were unfortunate enough to face a corrupt activist judge, their First Ammendment rights were violated, and they ultimately lost the business they had worked so hard to create.
+Yet, this is exactly what happened to a small family bakery, and because they refused, and they were unfortunate enough to face a corrupt activist judge, their First Amendment rights were violated, and they ultimately lost the business they had worked so hard to create.

 You see, then, that true neutrality is impossible.
 But giving the appearance thereof creates a loophole that can be easily exploited.
 Where a Christian following the will of God can be framed as the imposition of religion upon an atheist, the atheist can cry foul, because they can pretend their views are more objective, and, most importantly, not religious.